DougReeder/aframe-shader-buildings/README.md

 		'[{"x":5,"z":-995,"xSections":12,"xWingSections":5,"zSections":12,"zWingSections":5,"ySections":30},{"x":0,"z":-1000,"y":120,"xSections":9,"xWingSections":4,"zSections":9,"zWingSections":4,"ySections":30}]'
 ></a-shader-buildings>
 ```
 The `buildings` attribute is JSON, which is problematic in HTML attributes.
+Normally, the `buildings` attribute is set programatically (see example.html).
-The recommended workaround is
+The recommended workaround for declaring in HTML is
 to use single quotes around the attribute value, which all modern browsers parse correctly
 (but an HTML linter will complain about).

-Normally, the `buildings` attribute is set programatically.
-See example.html

 All buildings in the same entity will have the same style, so typically you'll define a number of a-shader-buildings
 entities, each with a different style.